zac-heisey/murray-lampert/_posts/2017-12-20-12-ways-to-lower-your-energy-bill-this-winter.md

 ---
-title: 12 Ways to Lower Your Energy Bill This Summer
+title: 12 Ways to Lower Your Energy Bill This Winter
 date: 2017-12-20 00:00:01 Z
 categories:
 - Home DIY Tips